 - Commercial List - Vickery J

-For more information about the changes to the Commercial Court Lists with effect from 1 July 2016, please refer to the Notice to the Profession - Changes to the Commercial Court Lists and Establishment of Insurance List.
+For more information about the changes to the Commercial Court Lists with effect from 1 July 2016, please refer to Practice Note SC CC 1 Commercial Court and Practice Note SC GEN 2 Structure of the Trial Division.

 The specialist lists of the Commercial Court are: